geeknoid/FastFormatting/README.md

 This project is a proof-of-concept showing how to substantially improve string formatting performance in .NET.
 There are two new types to support faster formatting:

-* The `StringMaker` type is a supercharged version of the classic `StringBuilder` type.
-It is designed for efficiently building up a string or span by appending together bits and pieces.
-The implementation tries to avoid any memory allocations when it can, and if you supply your own span to the constructor, it can operate entirely without allocating memory.
-When used in this mode, total performance is around 9x faster than `StringBuilder`.

 * The `StringFormatter` type is built on top of `StringMaker` and is designed to support the normal .NET composite formatting model, such as you use with `String.Format`.
 The type splits the normal formatting step in two in order to boost performance of the formatting process.